doughahn/doughahn.io/projects/developer/wordpress.md

 ### Bespoke Wordpress Sites

-I've built a smattering of Wordpress over the years.
-Here are samples of a few.
+I've built 23 Wordpress over the years.
+Here are samples of some of them.

 #### System 2 Focus